IndiaOfficial Name: Republic of India

 India, the world's largest democracy, has a very diverse population, geography, and climate.
-India is the world's second most populous country, as well as the seventh largest in area.
+It is the world's second most populous country, as well as the seventh largest in area.
 Tourist facilities offer varying degrees of comfort.
 Amenities are widely available in large cities and tourist areas.
 Read the Department of State’s Fact Sheet on India for additional information.

 Entry, Exit & Visa Requirements

 All U.S. citizens need a valid passport and valid Indian visa to enter and exit India for any purpose (also see Special Circumstances section below).
-Visitors, including those on official U.S. government business, must apply for visas at an Indian Embassy or Consulate abroad before entering the country.
+Visitors, including those on official U.S. government business, must apply for visas at an Indian embassy or consulate abroad before entering the country.
 Visas are not available upon arrival for U.S. citizens.
 If you do not have a valid passport and visa you may be immediately deported.
 The U.S. Embassy and Consulates General in India cannot assist you if you arrive without proper documentation.
 Please carry photocopies of the bio-data page of your U.S. passport and the pages containing the Indian visa and Indian immigration stamps.
 If your passport is lost or stolen, copies will help you apply for a replacement passport and an exit visa from the Indian government.
 Replacing a lost visa, which is required in order to exit the country, may take three to four business days.

 U.S. citizens wishing to visit India are responsible for requesting the correct type of visa from the Indian Embassy or Consulate.
 There are generally no provisions for changing your immigration category (e.g., from tourist to work visa) once you have entered the country.
 Indian visa regulations change frequently, often with little advance notice, and changes may be poorly advertised and inconsistently enforced.
 Travelers are urged to check the website of the Indian Embassy in Washington, D.C. before any travel to India to review the most current information.
 If you travel on a tourist visa, you are generally given six months of legal stay upon entering India; extensions are rarely granted.
-Indian visas may be obtained in the United Stated through Cox & Kings Global Services, the Government of India's visa contractor.
+Indian visas may be obtained in the United States through Cox & Kings Global Services, the Government of India’s visa contractor.
 Diplomatic and Official visa applications, however, are accepted directly at the Indian Embassy and Consulates.
-Please review the information on the Cox & Kings Global services website to determine your purpose for travel and the most appropriate visa category.
+Please review the information on the Cox & Kings website to determine your purpose for travel and the most appropriate visa category.
 All U.S. government employees, including military personnel, must obtain country clearance for travel to India.

 If you overstay your Indian visa, or otherwise violate Indian visa regulations, you may require clearance from the Ministry of Home Affairs in order to leave the country.
-Generally you will be fined and, in some cases, may be jailed until deportation can be arranged.
+Generally you will be fined and, in some cases, may be jailed for months until deportation can be arranged.
 Visa violators seeking an exit clearance are requested to schedule an online appointment at the Ministry of Home Affairs website before visiting the Visa Facilitation Center at The Ministry of Home Affairs, Foreigners Division, NDCC-II Building, Sai Singh Road, New Delhi 110001 (tel.
 91-11-2343-8037).
 Processing of an exit visa under these circumstances can take up to 90 days and decisions will be made on a case-by-case basis.
 Exit permits for children born in India via surrogacy face the same potential delays if the parents have violated Indian visa requirements.

 For the most current information on entry and exit requirements, please contact the Embassy of India at 2536 Massachusetts Avenue NW, Washington, DC 20008, telephone (202) 939-9806 or the Indian Consulates in Chicago, New York, San Francisco, Atlanta, or Houston.
 Outside the United States, inquiries should be made at the nearest Indian embassy or consulate.